rangle/ngCourse2/handout/forms/built-in_validators.md

 }
 ```

-The first (optional) value of the `Control` constructor is the default value for the field, in this case we are leaving it empty.
+The first (optional) value of the `Control` constructor is the default value for the field - we are leaving it empty.
 The second argument is the validators that should apply to the field.

-The `Validator` class gives us access to the three built-in validators `require`, `minLength` and `maxLength`.
-If more than one validator is needed for a field, we need to combine them using the method `compose` as shown in the example before.
+The `Validator` class gives us access to the three built-in validators, `require`, `minLength` and `maxLength`.
+If more than one validator is needed for a field, we must combine them using the `compose` method as shown in the previous example.

 Now that our validators are in place, we can again add the template to show the error messages.